Categories: Dead Key FOBS

 Once you have exposed the lock cylinder, use the mechanical key to unlock the driver’s door.
 The alarm sounds until the Smart Key is positioned correctly.
 To disarm the alarm continue to Starting Instructions in Part II.

-The Range Rover Velar, first offered in 2018, takes a page from the Tesla play book.
-Its door handles reach out when the driver touches it while an active key fob is present.
+These models have flush door handles that reach out when the driver touches it while an active key fob is present.
 They will remain fixed if the key fob’s battery is dead or there is interference.
-The Land Rover Evoque and Jaguar I-Pace now feature the new handle as well.
-Other models will likely follow.

 The lock cylinder is hidden behind the flush handle.
-To get at it, press the front of the handle.
+To get at it, press the front of the handle (right).
 The rear of the handle will be pushed out.
 Pull the entire handle out to the fully deployed position.

-Once you have exposed the lock cylinder at the rear of the handle, use the mechanical key, which is the same in this model as others built since 2015, to unlock the driver’s door.
+Once you have exposed the lock cylinder at the rear of the handle, use the mechanical key to unlock the driver’s door.
 Again, the alarm sounds until the Smart Key is positioned correctly.
 To disarm the alarm continue to Starting Instructions in Part II.

-Also, check out our videos for additional Land Rover help.
+Also, check out our videos for additional help.

 Continue to Part II, Getting Started …